transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part2.md

 emulation, but I found it much more restrictive than the others because of it's narrow focus.

-Initially I had wanted to run the simulation in another thread so that I could run it the same way I had been for emulating Computie, but most of these libraries are set up to use a single main loop where everything happens in-line with the screen updating and input reading.
-For a normal game, the gameplay and any frame updating would be done just before submitting the frame buffer to be drawn to the screen, and then the library would block until the next frame is needed.
+Initially I had wanted to run the simulation in another thread so that I could run it the same way I had been for emulating Computie, but most of these libraries are set up to use a single thread and single main loop where everything happens in-line with the screen updating and input reading.
+For a typical video game, the gameplay and any frame updating would be done just before submitting the frame buffer to the library to be drawn to the screen, and then the library would block until the next frame is needed.

-In order to run it inline, I added a function to `System` to only run the step functions for a given amount of simulated time before returning, which would allow the simulation to proceed until the next frame is updated before it updates the GUI window.
+In order to run it inline with the update loop, I added a function to `System` to only run the step functions for a given amount of simulated time before returning, which would allow the simulation to proceed far enough for the next frame to be updated before the loop updates the GUI window.
 Even though there is no specific coordination between when the frame is updated vs how much simulated time has passed, it still works surprisingly well.
-That said I'm still concerned with the fact that the emulator is not cycle-accurate yet, so I still wanted the option of running it in another thread.
+That said I'm still concerned with the fact that the emulator is not cycle-accurate yet, so the simulated time is not accurate either.
+Having the option of running it in another thread would allow me to use other means of coordinating the simulation with the real clock, and would give me more options when I implement other platforms.
 This was a major factor in choosing a library.

 Piston is feature rich, and it's modular design allows it to be tailored for any given use, but it's a bit more than I need for this project.
 It includes all sorts of drawing primitives for 2D